-Limitation orders are only approved in exceptional cases and any person involved in the application can apply for one.
+Limitation orders are only approved in exceptional cases and any person involved in the application can apply.
 QCAT may also initiate a limitation order.

 In most situations the tribunal will make a decision about an application for a limitation order at the hearing.
 This allows the tribunal to hear the views and submissions of any person involved in the application or who may be negatively affected by the limitation order.